-Samsung Wallet Cards is an e-wallet service allows customers using Samsung devices to clip various digitized contents on Samsung Wallet.
-Users can add their own ticket, coupon, boarding pass and other types of data into Samsung Wallet using an 'Add to Wallet' link via multiple online channels like App, Web, E-mail, or SNS messages.
+Samsung Wallet Cards is an e-wallet service that allows customers using Samsung devices to clip various digitized contents on Samsung Wallet.
+Users can add their ticket, coupon, boarding pass and other types of data into Samsung Wallet using an 'Add to Wallet' link via multiple online channels like App, Web, E-mail, or Social media messages.

-This document describes how to implement Samsung Wallet Cards Service features in integration partners' point of view.
+This document describes how to implement Samsung Wallet Cards Service features from integration partners' point of view.

 Samsung Account is necessary to manage your own service for Samsung Wallet.
 The account is used to sign- up/sign-in on Partner portal.

 The interaction keys are issued from a service onboarding step.
-Basically partner manager should fill basic information of company and card details on partner portal, should choose type and template which fit their contents, then can get the keys such as Card ID and Partner ID.
-To ensure safe data communication, don't miss preparing security key factors.
-Samsung will sign CSR they provided, then delivers certificates used to create secured data.
+The partner manager should fill basic information of the company and card details on partner portal, choose the card type and template that fit their contents, which will then provide keys such as Card ID and Partner ID.
+To ensure safe data communication, make sure to prepare security key factors.
+Samsung will sign the provided CSR then deliver certificates used to create the secured data.

-See a document 'Samsung Wallet Partner Onboarding Guide' for onboarding details.
+See the document 'Samsung Wallet Partner Onboarding Guide' for onboarding details.

 Add To Wallet

 Partner managers have to configure 'Add to Samsung Wallet' button on their contents.
-The button must configure to link to the promised web page with the specific format.
-Then the linked page will initiate a basic process of storing cards on Samsung Wallet service.
+The button must configure the link to the promised web page with the specific format.
+The linked page will initiate a basic process of storing cards on Samsung Wallet service.

-See a chapter Implement the button for details.
+See the chapter Implement the button for more details.

-The every digitized contents on 'Add-to-wallet' link is identified by a reference ID (refId).
-If the same reference ID is reused, the existing card will be updated with new data without any notice.
+Every digitized contents on 'Add-to-wallet' link is identified by a reference ID (refId).
+If the same reference ID is reused, the existing card will be updated with new data without notice.

-See a chapter Add to Wallet’ Interfaces for details.
+See the chapter *Add to Wallet’ Interfaces*for more details.

-Samsung Wallet app won't cache every resources.
-Must use no-cache web contents for the interfaces such like CDN.
-In other words, the app won't consider work with '304 Not Modified'.
+Samsung Wallet app won't cache every resource.
+No-cache web contents must be used for interfaces such as CDN.
+In other words, the app won't consider work with '304 Not Modified'

 The stored wallet card contents on Samsung Wallet can be updated to predefined states.
-If partners want to manage the contents on Samsung Wallet, interaction both servers between Samsung and partner is necessary.
+If partners want to manage the contents on Samsung Wallet, interaction between Samsung and partner servers is necessary.

-This chapter describes the way to bring users' digitized content to Samsung Wallet.
-Once partner service onboarding has been done and templates are ready, it is possible to add contents such like boarding passes, coupons and tickets into Samsung Wallet.
+This chapter describes how to bring users' digitized content to Samsung Wallet.
+Once partner service onboarding complete and templates are ready, it is possible to add contents such as boarding passes, coupons and tickets into Samsung Wallet.
 See the service flow below.

-- The contents intended to store on Samsung Wallet must be tokenized as JWT (JSON Web Token) in case of Typical flow
+- The contents intended to store on Samsung Wallet must be tokenized as JWT (JSON Web Token) when using Typical flow

-- Considering what environments the button to be shown such as App, Web, MMS or Email when you plan to this service integration.
+- Considering what environments the button will be displayed in such as App, Web, MMS or Email when you plan to integrate this service.

-- See a chapter Implements the button for details.
+- See the chapter Implement the button for more details.

 Add to wallet

--Once users who want to store contents click/tab the linked button, it works every process for adding Samsung Wallet.
-See 'Add to Wallet’ Interfaces for details.
+-Once users who want to store contents click or tab the linked button, it initiates the process of adding to Samsung Wallet.
+See 'Add to Wallet’ Interfaces Interfaces for more details

-- Partners can consider the option Slim data flow by when they provide full content data.
+- Partners can consider the option Slim data flow when they provide full content data.

-- Samsung will notify the result thru server interface named Send Card State.
+- Samsung will notify the result through server interface named Send Card State.
 This works as callback for 'Add to Wallet' process delivering events and country code for the user wallet card.

-- For interaction after storing contents on Samsung Wallet, server interfaces are needed which is defined on a chapter Server interaction.
+- For interactions after storing contents on Samsung Wallet, server interfaces are needed which is defined on the chapter Server interaction.

 Update wallet cards